 Most typically white or salmon-pink, Faverolle can be found in a vast array of color ranges as well as patterns, bringing your yard to life with their vibrancy.

-Gentle and sociable poultries, the Faverolle love humans as much as they enjoy an unexpected worm or a suitable dust bathroom on a warm day.
+The Faverolle love humans as much as they enjoy an unexpected worm or a suitable dust bathroom on a warm day.
 As such, they make terrific family pets, particularly for children.

-Although there are currently a number of different types of Langshan, they’re all came down from the initial Croad Langshan.
-While not quite as fluffy-footed as the Brahma, the long-legged Langshan has a smattering of feathers on its shanks as well as external toes.
+Although there are currently a number of different types of Langshan.
+They’re all came down from the initial Croad Langshan.
+While not quite as fluffy-footed as the Brahma.
+The long-legged Langshan has a smattering of feathers on its shanks as well as external toes.

 A sturdy bird, the Langshan is an excellent meat bird, with the ability of providing plenty of white meat and also they make decent layers, creating as much as 220 eggs annually as well as laying throughout the winter.